 Project Frontyard partnered again with ULL student and blacksmith Sam Riehl to create a letter Y to sit in between the new concrete letters on display at Parc Sans Souci in downtown Lafayette.
 The Litter Letter 'Y' was used as a container to collect unwanted Mardi Gras beads during the recent carnival season.
 2,940 lbs of beads were then collected, donated and recycled through LARC.

 I initially created the Litter Letter Project in 2012 for my MFA thesis at Vermont College of Fine Arts with my main focus and research centered around using graphic design as a tool for behavioral change.
-It began as a local collaboration with a small group of people that developed into reality thanks to the funding and support from Keep Louisiana Beautiful.
-This website serves to document the project moving forward and its growth as it developed across multiple states in the USA and now all over the world.
+What began as a local collaboration with a small group of people developed into reality thanks to the funding and support from Keep Louisiana Beautiful.
+This website serves to document the project and its growth as it developed across multiple states in the USA and now all over the world.
 It has been a wonderful journey so far working with so many great people in many communities as they create their own versions of this idea to address the issue.